Ratio Christi Statement of Faith

 We believe that the Holy Spirit, being the Third Person of the Godhead, convicts men of sin, regenerates, indwells, baptizes, seals, and sets believers apart to a holy life; that He keeps and empowers believers day by day.
 We believe that He is the Teacher of the Word of God through which He guides us in our daily lives.

-We believe in the eternal and everlasting blessedness of the saved, and the eternal conscious punishment of the lost.
+We believe in the eternal and everlasting blessedness of the saved, being in direct communion with God, and the eternal conscious punishment of the lost who are separated from God.

 We believe that the Lord Jesus Christ instituted baptism and the Lord's Supper (neither necessary for justification), to be observed until He comes.